+CARES Act Updates | December 2020The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law by President Donald Trump in March 2020 and it is a $2.2 trillion economic stimulus bill.
+The COVID-19 pandemic has caused massive damage to businesses all across the United States, with countless people still out of work or restricted as a result of these issues.
+The initial CARES Act payments saw $300 billion worth of one-time cash payments going towards individual Americans.
+This saw most single adults getting $1,200 and those with children getting a higher amount.
+Significant funds also went towards CARES Act unemployment benefits, the Paycheck Protection Program, aid to major corporations and money for both local and state governments.
 The overall goal of the CARES Act was to minimize the economic impact of the large-scale shutdowns caused by the pandemic.
 It is helping businesses to survive, to keep playing workers, provide CARES Act unemployment benefits for those out of work and to ensure that people have enough money to keep food on the table.
 This article looks at some of the latest updates to the CARES Act since it was signed into law in March.
 Best Business loans

+Time running outIf there is no further stimulus bill, the current provisions of the CARES Act will expire on December 31, 2020.
+Some of the provisions already expired, such as the Federal Pandemic Unemployment compensation plan that was providing extra unemployment insurance of $600 each week.
 However, the bulk of the previous are going to expire if nothing is done by the end of the month.
 This comes at a time when COVID-19 cases are rising significantly across the United States and there are extensive calls for another round of relief.

 IndividualsThere are numerous provisions for individuals that will be expiring at the end of 2020.
 A lot of the unemployment insurance provisions will longer be active, such as the Pandemic Unemployment Assistance, unemployment benefits for those who work in the gig economy, and the extension of benefits for another 13 weeks.
 There will also be the reintroduction of a one week waiting period when you are looking to get unemployment compensation.
 Certain states have waived this waiting period temporarily.
 Another significant provision that will expire for individuals will be the 10% penalty on early withdrawals of retirement account distributions that go up to $100,000.
 There will also be a reintroduction of the required minimum distribution rules next year.
 Qualified early distributions will have to be paid back by taxpayers over the next couple of years.
 Finally, the $300 above-the-line charitable deduction from gross income in 2020 will also expire.